-Improving the resilience and social competence of children with social-emotional learning challenges establishes a strong foundation for their personal wellbeing and academic success.
-A trained SAS Provider can offer a reputable evidence-based Small Group program that kids love!

-To offer the SAS Small Group Program in your clinic or school, select the SAS Provider package that suits your service size, link trained SAS Facilitators to your provider account, and start empowering child resilience.
-A variety of subscription-based SAS Provider packages are available for services of three different sizes as well as a flexible/starter option.
-Provider packages include a number of cadet places in the small group program and unlock pricing levels for the purchase of additional cadet places.
-Options are also in place for facilitators to allow direct family payment for the software access separate to their broader service delivery to assist with specific funding or rebate requirements.
+To offer the SAS Small Group Program in your clinic or school, select the SAS Provider package that suits your service size, link SAS Facilitators to your SAS Provider account, and start empowering resilience in children!

+A variety of subscription-based SAS Provider packages are available for services of three different sizes, as well as a flexible/starter option.
+Provider packages are inclusive of a set number of Cadet Places and unlock pricing levels for the purchase of additional Cadet Places.

+Options are also in place for Facilitators to support direct family payment for their child's Cadet Place to assist with specific funding or rebate requirements.

-SAS Provider packages have been designed to support a variety of different organisations as well as individual professionals working on their own.
-The Hub, Bureau and Network subscription packages are based on the number of groups being delivered in a year while the Starter package is an annual access fee with no included cadet places allowing for full flexibility with a higher base rate.
-To explore pricing please review our SAS Provider Pricing.
+SAS Provider packages have been designed to support all types of organisations from sole traders to multi-site hospitals and everything in between.
+The Hub, Bureau and Network subscription packages are based on the number of children expected to participate in the program throughout the year, with the per-child cost decreasing the more Cadet Places are purchased upfront.
+The Flexi package is an annual SAS online platform access fee only with no included Cadet Places, allowing for full flexibility at a higher per-child cost.
+To explore pricing please review our SAS Provider Pricing..